Dua: Sincerity

-In Islam, rules have been made to remember Allah.
+In Islam, rules have been made to remember God.
 All Muslims follow those rules.

 It is necessary to be pure in order to remember God in Islam.

-Every Muslim is required to offer prayers for 5 times, Allah is remembered through prayers.
+Every Muslim is required to offer prayers for 5 times, God is remembered through prayers.
 In Islam a Muslim prays to God alone.

 Patience

-In Islam, to be hasty in du'a is said to be a cause of rejection of du'a.
-The type of hastiness that is forbidden in Islam is that a person leaves du'a, thinking that God will not respond to it.
-In Islam, Muslims are instructed not to give up du'a because they do not see a response immediately.
+In Islam, to be hasty in du'ā' is said to be a cause of rejection of du'ā'.
+The type of hastiness that is forbidden in Islam is that a person leaves du'ā', thinking that God will not respond to it.
+In Islam, Muslims are instructed not to give up du'ā because they do not see a response immediately.

 Purity

-In Islam, in order for a person's du'a to be accepted by God, it must be for something pure.
+In Islam, in order for a person's du'ā to be accepted by God, it must be for something pure.

 Good intentions

-In Islam it is imperative that a person making du'a has the best of intentions for whatever he or she is asking.
+In Islam it is imperative that a person making du'ā has the best of intentions for whatever he or she is asking.
 An example would be if someone asks for an increase in wealth, they should intend to spend more of that wealth on the poor and on their relatives than on themselves.

 Attentive heart

-Muslims are instructed to make du'a with an attentive heart.
+Muslims are instructed to make du'ā with an attentive heart.
 They should be aware of what they are saying and believe in their heart that God will respond.